implydata/plywood/README.md

-# Imply Plywood
+# Plywood

 [![Build Status](https://travis-ci.org/plywood/plywood.svg?branch=master)](https://travis-ci.org/plywood/plywood)

 ## Introduction

-Imply Plywood is an open-source JavaScript framework for creating powerful database queries that return data optimized for creating complex visualizations.
+Plywood is an open-source JavaScript framework for creating powerful database queries that return data optimized for creating complex visualizations.
 Plywood is about creating on-the-fly visualizations out of ad-hoc, real-time query results.

 Plywood was built with these goals in mind: